Experiential learning resources for the innovative educator

 Not all time in my school learning environment is spent working independently on projects.
 We have group discussions, we do group projects, we go on field trips, do service learning, travel, watch the news together, invite speakers, host events, and do team-building activities.
 I even do direct-instruction at times.
 I'm not above that.
 I just limit it as much as possible.
 Many of these learning activities are connected to student-projects in some way, but some of them aren't.
 Some of them are simply done to inform students, start dialogue about an important issue or concept, or ignite a spark in a student or two.
 A huge part of my job is to find, plan, and coordinate these learning opportunities for students.

-The photo all the way to the left is a speaker, Dr. Fisch, a Holocaust survivor and artist.
+The photo on the far left is a speaker, Dr. Fisch, a Holocaust survivor and artist.
 A coworker of mine arranged for him to come in to speak to the school.
 The photo in the middle is a field trip to the Wildlife Science Center.
-I brought students there to spark interest and gather information for their endangered species projects (look for this free resource in my store).
-The photo on the far right is of a student at a class team-building event that I arranged for my advisory.
+I brought students there to spark interest and gather information for their endangered species projects. photo on the far right is of a student at a class team-building event that I arranged for my advisory.

 9. Provide students with the tools to be successful student-directed learners:

-Student-directed learning does not have to be chaotic.
+Student-led learning does not have to be chaotic.
 You can and should offer structure.
 It is your role as their teacher to provide the tools that they need to design and lead their own learning experiences.
-Project-proposals, parameters and deadlines, guidelines for project reflections, graphic organizers, formative assessments, etc. are all great examples of devices that will help your students transition to great student-directed learners.
+Project-proposals, parameters, deadlines, guidelines for project reflections, graphic organizers, formative assessments, etc. are all great examples of devices that will help your students transition to successful student-led learners.
 They will need a system, at least right away.
 In time the hope is that they can become less dependent on you, as throughout the year they will be developing the skills to work more independently.
-My experiential learning bundle and self-directed tool kits bundle include all of the guiding materials and templates needed to effortlessly implement self-directed learning.
 10. Everything else that comes along with being a teacher: You wear a lot of hats regardless of your teaching style or approach.
 You will always have a student that is distracting other students.
 You will have students that walk in the door with trauma that you can't (and do not want to) ignore.
 You need to manage tardies and absences, and grade and evaluate student work.
 The list goes on.
 With student-directed learning, however, some behavioral issues are mitigated because students have choice and autonomy.
 Learning experiences are based on their lives and who they are as unique individuals.

-Student-directed learning is powerful and it's worth considering if you don't already use this approach.
-If you do offer student-directed learning experiences in your classroom or learning environment, please share about your experience!
+Student-led learning is powerful and is worth considering if you don't already use this approach.
+If you do offer student-directed learning experiences in your learning classroom environment, please share about your experiences!

 0 Comments